baopingli/Efficient-Convolutional-Dictionary-Learning-using-PADMM/README.md

 In this work, we proposed to diagonally precondition the system matrices in the filter learning sub-problem of convolutional sparse coding (CSC) problem.

-## Installation
+## Requirements

+- matlab2016a

 ## Acknowledgements

-This code is partly based on the open-source implementations from the following sources: [FFCSC](https://github.com/baopingli/FFCSC2015)
+This code is partly based on the open-source implementations from the following sources: [Fast and Flexible Convolutional Sparse Coding](https://github.com/baopingli/FFCSC2015).

 ## Contact